CoderTaegyeong/CoderTaegyeong.github.io/README.md

 Due to privacy reasons, I didn't put my credentials on my PHPMailer code.
 So the contact form does NOT work.
 Sorry.
 I need more secure and private server to upload such information.
 With my credentials, it works on my localhost, except that I can't customize the sender address.
 Other than that, it sends me a mail I sent from the contact form.

 ## Progress
-Finished index, resume, and contact pages.
-Working on some projects to add to Portfolio page.
-Will remove and adjust things.
-(June 21, 2020)
+Finished adding the explanation of project 1 on Portfolio page.
+Adding a language selection button for Korean pages and an option to enlarge a photo on Portfolio.
+(June 22th, 2020)

 ## Issues
 It works now!
 (June 21, 2020)